 CONCORDIA COLLEGE PEACE SCHOLAR PROGRAM

-- Scholars will be named the week of February 1-5 and introduced at the September 15-16, 2017 Nobel Peace Prize Forum, which will be held in Minneapolis on the campuses of Augsburg College and the University of Minnesota West Bank.
+- Scholars will be named the week of February 1-5 and introduced at the September 13-15, 2018 Nobel Peace Prize Forum, which will be held in Minneapolis on the campus of Augsburg University.

 - The Peace Scholar Seminar will provide a general introduction to peace and conflict studies and to the work of peace organizations and institutions in Norway, including the International Peace Research Institute, the Nobel Institute, the Oslo Center for Peace and Human Rights, the Nobel Peace Center, and the Nansen Dialogue Network.